Jesus is waiting

 Secondly to those who are not Catholic but are interested in Catholicism some knowledgable background in to the Catholic Faith, or who are simply curious to know what being Catholic means

-We explain who we are - The doctrines and beliefs of the Catholic Church - The Holy Eucharist and the Mass - The Place of Mary in the Catholic Church - Why and to whom Catholics pray - The beginning of it all, the four Gospels and the Acts of the Apostles
+We explain who we are - The doctrines and beliefs of the Catholic Church - The Holy Eucharist and the Mass - The Place of Mary in the Catholic Church - Why and to whom Catholics pray. - We include links to the New Testament and the Catholic Catechism

-Because of the various challenges facing the Church today the thought emerged of a website but more importantly smartphone app dedicated to presenting the basic values of the Catholic Church
+Because of the various challenges facing the Church today the thought emerged of a website and more importantly smartphone app dedicated to presenting the basic values of the Catholic Church

 The Catholic Religion was was established by the Apostles of Jesus Christ in the Mediterranean region during the first century The word "Catholic" (which means "embracing" or "universal") was first used to refer to the early Christian church by the bishop and martyr Ignatius of Antioch in the 1st century.